 When a used car dealership is having trouble selling a particular used vehicle, the same thing always happens.
 The longer that the car sits on the lot, the lower the price will go.
 Necessarily, this will mean it’s wise to bide your time when you’re looking to buy a used car through a dealership.

 If even after a significant price reduction a dealership cannot sell a vehicle, one of several things will happen.
-In many cases, a used car dealership will send the vehicle to one of its sister dealerships where prospects for it might be better.
-Failing that, these used cars go somewhere else.
+In many cases, a used car dealership will send the vehicle to one of its sister dealerships.
+They will send it to where prospects for it might be better.
+Failing a sale there, these used cars must go somewhere else.

 Selling at Dealer Auctions

 Used car dealerships use dealer auctions for two purposes.
 They use them to purchase vehicles to stock their lots, and they use them to get rid of vehicles that aren’t selling.
 Necessarily then, these dealer auctions are a good place to look if you’re searching for a used car at a steep discount.